marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/8-working-at-the-clemens-house/elizabeth-wells.md

 For Clemens, the incident was the start of a good story of how he convinced Taylor to marry Wills, which he fictionalized for a humorous short story called “Wapping Alice.”
 He returned to the story several times, changing the characters until finally, in 1907, he wrote a factual account of the story.
 The story went unpublished until the Mark Twain Papers published it in the 1980s.
 {% include feature/image.html objectid="MTHM_5890-2024" width="25" %}

-There are no known photographs of Elizabeth Wells; our search for one continues.
+There are no known photographs of Elizabeth Wills; our search for one continues.